 I am an ordained minister in fellowship with the Unitarian Universalist Association and a member of the Unitarian Universalist Ministers Association.
 I currently serve First Unitarian Universalist Church of New Orleans.
 I also offer the following services in the wider community (all fees negotiable):

-Spiritual companionship is one-on-one shared reflection focused on spiritual practice and experiences of meaning and the sacred, meant to assist your journey of spiritual growth.
+Spiritual direction or coaching is one-on-one shared reflection focused on spiritual practice and experiences of meaning and the sacred, meant to assist your journey of spiritual growth.
 This New York Times article offers a description of what it is and why a person might want it.

-I offer individual spiritual companionship and small group reflection.
-(Individual can be in-person or by online video conference.)
+I offer individual spiritual coaching and small group reflection.
+(These can be in-person or by online video conference.)
+Fees negotiable.
 I am a member of Spiritual Directors International.

 While preaching regularly at First Church, I am available on some Sundays to preach anywhere that is accessible over a weekend (travel expenses must be covered in addition to an honorarium).
 References upon request.